Thank you to Walmart for sponsoring this post.

 Summer Road Trip Packing List

-To keep the car from overheating when parked.
+To keep the car from overheating when parked, a car shade is a must.

 Grab bug spray with DEET to protect yourself.